cpulvermacher/lgtm/README.md

 ## Features
 - Uses Copilot Chat for reviewing changes, so only a GitHub Copilot subscription is required.
 Source code data is sent only to Copilot, which you presumably trust already.
 - Allows adding custom instructions via the Lgtm: Custom Prompt setting to e.g. change the language of review comments.
 - Allows choosing other language models via Lgtm: Chat model setting (default: GPT-4o).
+Some models need to be enabled in the Copilot settings first.
 - Review content remains in chat history, so you can ask follow-up questions to Copilot (without `@lgtm`).

 ## Limitations